tsung-wei-huang/ece556/PA2/README.md

 ![](images/example.png)

 ## Language

 You can implement this assignment using any language you like.
 However, we recommend `C` or `C++` for performance reason.

 ## Platform

-You need to evaluate your program on the Linux server at `twhuang-server-01.ece.utah.edu`.
+You need to evaluate your program on any Linux machine at CAE.

-Please email Dr. Huang (tsung-wei.huang at utah.edu) for creating an account to log in.
+Please check [my.cae.wisc.edu](https://my.cae.wisc.edu/) for creating an account to log in.

 ## Program Command